OpenGOAL-Mods/OG-Mod-Base/README.md

 `<your_launcher_installation_directory>\active\jak2\data\iso_data\jak2\STR`.

 Then, complete the rest of the installation process.
-If you did everything correctly, you will be able to do this mission after completing the "Defend Stadium" mission near the end of the game.
+If you did everything correctly, you will be able to play this mission after completing the "Defend Stadium" mission near the end of the game.

 ### Final words